vivek-2018201078/Sexism_classification/docs/index.md

 <img src="Report.png" width="800" />

-__DEEP NEURAL NETWORK and LSTM:__
+__MULTI-LAYER PERCEPTRON and LSTM:__
-Following configuration is used for both deep neural network and LSTM models:
+Following configuration is used for both Multi-layer Perceptron and LSTM models:
 * Input Layer : word embeddings of instagram post
 * Hidden Layer : Two hidden layers where number of neurons is equal to half of vector size of word embedding used at the input layer and “relu” activation function is used.
 * Output Layer : One neuron with “sigmoid” activation function.
 Threshold value 0.5 is used to label the post.
 “Random normal” kernel initializer and “binary cross-entropy” loss function is used

 * Hyper-Parameter tuning using cross-validation:
-For both Deep Neural Network and LSTM models, 3-fold cross validation is performed with training data only and below parameter values were varied :
+For both Multi-layer Perceptron and LSTM models, 3-fold cross validation is performed with training data only and below parameter values were varied :
 Size of batch (64, 128)
 No. of epochs (50, 100, 150)
 Type of optimizers (adam, rmsprop)

 __Cross-Validation results:__
 Best results observed with below parameter configuration:
-* Deep NN :
+* MLP :
   * Word2Vec : rmsprop optimizer, 128 batch size, 50 epochs.
   * Glove: rmsprop optimizer, 128 batch size, 150 epochs.
 * LSTM :